Subic, Zambales: Chief executives

 This is the complete list of municipal leaders such as Mayor and Presidente Municipal since it became a municipality in 1902.

 Demographics

 In the 2020 census, the population of Subic was 111,912 people, with a density of sigfig 111,912/287.16.

 Economy

-Part of the town of Subic are within the jurisdiction of the Subic Freeport Zone which is managed by the Subic Bay Metropolitan Authority.
-The revenue earned by the special economic zone is shared by seven municipalities including Subic town, and the city of Olongapo.
+A part of the town of Subic is within the jurisdiction of the Subic Freeport Zone, which is managed by the Subic Bay Metropolitan Authority.
+The revenue earned by the special economic zone is shared by seven municipalities, including Subic town, and the City of Olongapo.